Unregistered Work-Based Learning Experiences

 Students with significant disabilities should also have the opportunity to participate in community-based work programs.
 Students taking the New York State Alternate Assessment (NYSAA) and exiting school after attending at least 12 years, excluding kindergarten, are eligible to obtain a Skills and Achievement Commencement Credential.
 This credential documents the student’s achievement of the CDOS learning standards at the alternate performance level and includes documentation of any career exploration and training and WBL programs in which the student participated.

-For further information about WBL programs, including guidelines for developing such programs and addressing the needs of students with disabilities, refer to the National Center on Secondary Education and Transition.
+For further information about WBL programs, including guidelines for developing such programs and addressing the needs of students with disabilities, refer to the National Center on Secondary Education and Transition(link is external).
 The essential components of WBL programs provide parameters that will be useful when establishing community-based work programs.
 Progress should be monitored and reported, with modifications to the program and services made as needed.

 In community service, students participate in volunteer experiences that teach them responsibility, community involvement, and an awareness of the needs of others.
 Community service does not directly connect to the knowledge and technical skills learned in the classroom.
 No credit is issued to the student for participation in these activities.